gireeshcse/gireeshcse.github.io/blog/js/markdown/react_typescript.md

 * useEffect
     - Similar to componentDidMount and componentDidUpdate
     - Run before rendering onto the screen happens.
+    - Runs after every completed screen rendering.
+    - Passing empty array as a parameter, we are forcing it to run only once.
+    - Runs asynchronously
 * useLayoutEffect
     - This function runs synchronously, allowing us to get certain element values as they currently are on the screen and then do something with them in a synchronous manner.
 But, of course, this blocks our UI, so we need to only do things that are very fast or the user experience will suffer.
 * useCallback